Nicklas373/Hana-Media-Encoder/README.md

 then execute it to FFMPEG, FFPLAY, FFPROBE or NVENCC.

 # Current Features:
+* Support manage chapter from media file (Video Only)
+* Support media queue / batch encoding for video and audio file
 * Support multiple media file encoding with same or different profile for each stream
+* Support multiple media encoding engine (FFMPEG and NVENCC)
 * Support mux/demux media file with specific stream or all stream and with same or different profile for each stream
-* Support manage chapter from media file (Video Only)
 * Support trim media file with specific stream or all stream and with same or different profile for each stream
 * Support preview media file by using FFPLAY
-* Support media queue / batch encoding for video and audio file
+* Support preset management for audio and video configuration

 # Current Supported Video Output Codec
 - H264 / HEVC / AV1 (Native codec are not supported yet)